 Not everyone will have the same experience and the same treatment is not available across the country.
 We cover what there is to know, including upcoming treatments, treatment available elsewhere and research information so that our leaflets can empower as well as inform people affected by liver disease.

-Leaflets are written in clear and straightforward language, using a minimum of clinical terminology, that is explained when it is used.
+Leaflets are written in clear and straightforward language, using a minimum of clinical terminology, which is explained when it is used.

-The British Liver Trust publishes guides for use by health professionals.
-Currently available are two guides focusing on viral hepatitis, ‘A professional’s guide to hepatitis B’ and ‘A professional’s guide to hepatitis C’.
+British Liver Trust currently publishes two guides for professionals focusing on viral hepatitis: ‘A professional’s guide to hepatitis B’ and ‘A professional’s guide to hepatitis C’.

-The guides will be useful for a range of people working across a number of clinical environments outside the hepatology field where knowledge about treating liver disease is not strong.
+The guides will be useful for staff working across a number of clinical environments outside the hepatology field where further knowledge about treating liver disease would be beneficial.

-Non-practitioners, such as health and safety advisors, drug counsellors and other people similarly called upon to advise in health-related settings, will benefit from the information in these guides.
+Non-practitioners, such as health and safety advisors, drug counsellors and other people similarly called upon to advise in health-related settings, would benefit from these guides.